qingu/bitrep/README.md

 Accept PR from pmarguinaud/bitrep repo.

-- Add CMakeLists.txt for cmake build
+- Add CMakeLists.txt for cmake build by dareg
+- Add more math intrinsics by npenigaud

 ## Usage